 - Complete an International Student Admission Application.

-- Students must complete the equivalent of high school with better than average grades and pass the Test of English as a Foreign Language (TOEFL) with a minimum score of 157 on the computerized test, or 475 on the paper version.
+- Students must complete the equivalent of high school with better than average grades and pass the Test of English as a Foreign Language (TOEFL) with a minimum score of 173 on the computerized test, or 500 on the paper version and 61 on the IBT (Internet Based Test).
 In addition, they must demonstrate adequate financial resources to complete their education without outside employment.

 - Official copies of transcripts from all secondary schools and colleges you have attended.
 These transcripts must be in English and correspond to the American Grading System. *

 - A financial statement or tax documents showing that you or your sponsor has the financial resources to pay your tuition and related expenses while you attend Napa Valley College.

 - A certified Health evaluation form completed by a physician.

 - A non-refundable application fee of $25.00.
 The check or money order should be in U.S. funds and made payable to Napa Valley College.

 - A transfer notification form if you are transferring from another United States School.

 - International students should apply to the college: